zachburkhart/readme-generator/README.md

 1. Clone the code in this repository to your device
 2. In your terminal, make sure you're in the correct directory
 3. In your terminal, npm install to install the needed packages
-3. In your terminal, npm index to run the index.js file
+3. In your terminal, node index to run the index.js file
 4. Answer the prompts in the command line to generate your README file!

 ## Demonstration Video